If you have spent time in local authority care or do not have contact with your parents, we can provide practical advice, information and support.

 - A contribution to the costs of graduation

 - (Undergraduate care experienced students only) A financial support package of up to £2000 per academic year tailored to your needs, for example: free printing, supermarket vouchers, equipment vouchers, travel pass etc.

-- (Undergraduate care experienced students only) A contextual offer which is one grade lower than the typical offer shown on the course pages on our website or in our prospectus.
-Our contextual offers are for all out undergraduate courses (Excluding our foundation degrees and apprenticeships).
+- (Undergraduate care experienced students only) A contextual offer which is up to six grades below the standard entry requirements shown on the course pages on our website or in our prospectus.
+For example, if you are applying for our LLB Law (3 years) you’ll be asked to achieve DDD at A Level instead of BBB.
+Our contextual offers are for all our undergraduate courses (excluding our degrees with a foundation year and apprenticeships).